TOUCH MUSEUM

 Touch Museum, Young Projects, Los Angeles, CA 2015-16.
 From left to right: Ancient Hand reflected on mirror wall, 1-channel HD video, 3:12m loop, 2015, Aftermath, 1-channel HD video (with mirror reflection), 7:40m loop, 2015, Ancient Hand (on transparent screen) and Net Search, 1-channel HD video, 3:40m loop, 2015

-Premiering at Young Projects in Los Angeles in November 2015, Touch Museum combined multiple video installations, an original soundscape by LA-based composer Deru and a Youtube channel featuring videos that examined the perceptual phenomenon known as Autonomous Sensory Meridian Response (ASMR).
-The exhibition gained widespread attention and was featured in The Los Angeles Times, Artforum, Hyperallergic, Gizmodo, The LAist, L.A.
+Touch Museum premiered at Young Projects in Los Angeles in November 2015, showcasing multiple video installations alongside an original soundscape by LA-based composer Deru.
+The exhibition also included a Youtube channel with videos exploring the perceptual phenomenon known as Autonomous Sensory Meridian Response (ASMR).
+The exhibition garnered widespread attention and was featured in prominent outlets such as The Los Angeles Times, Artforum, Hyperallergic, Gizmodo, The LAist, L.A.
 Confidential and on KCRW.
-Touch Museum was also installed at Eastern Star Gallery in Brentwood, CA in 2016.
+In 2016, Touch Museum was also installed at Eastern Star Gallery in Brentwood, CA in 2016.

 Weitz’s videos juxtapose the physical, textural experience of living with the more remote digital universe in which we’re so often immersed.
 As the installation progresses, the videos become more rooted in the ASMR world while still offering a more universal commentary on sensuality.